Bike Sizing Guide - Road Bikes.

 So, just as we have started to ignore seat-tube angle, it is worth considering why everybody has used essentially the same angles here for so many years.
 In simple terms, we lean forwards on our bikes to maximise our aerodynamic and biomechanical efficiency and the approx. 73° seat tube angle gives the best compromise of these factors along with balance and weight on our hands and arms.
 Fit Guidelines shows how to achieve the correct saddle height, fore-aft location and suitable upper body positions.
 The frame size should be chosen to allow the hands to fall naturally to the handlebars whilst adopting these postures.
 This may need some adjustment of the stem length and height, but this is a relatively cheap component and easily worth changing to ensure comfort.

 Loose hamstrings are very useful for cyclists, permitting more knee extension and more aggressive torso angles.
-This only becomes an issue from a sizing perspective if combined with relatively long legs and as we often see with women, a plantar-flexed (toe down) ankle posture.
-These all combine to move the saddle up and away from the handlebars giving the 'Long Legs, scenario above.
+This only becomes an issue from a sizing perspective if combined with relatively long legs and a plantar-flexed (toe down) ankle posture.
+These all combine to move the saddle up and away from the handlebars giving the 'Long Legs' scenario above.

 Tight hamstrings and lower back will inhibit knee extension and the ability to lean forwards.
 This will give a upright torso, compromising the reach to the handlebars.

 The cyclist shown here on the left has longer than normal legs, loose hamstrings and a toe down pedalling style.
 The cyclist on the right has normal proportions, but tighter hamstrings and a lower heel.
 They are both of a similar height, but their preferred saddle heights are very different.